Article Translations: (Spanish)

 Necrotizing enterocolitis (nek-roh-TIE-zing en-ter-oh-coh-LIE-tis), or NEC, is the most common and serious intestinal disease among premature babies.
 It happens when tissue in the small or large intestine is injured or inflamed.
-This can lead to death of intestinal tissue and, in rare cases, a hole (perforation) in the intestinal wall.
+This can lead to death of intestinal tissue and, in some cases, a hole (perforation) in the intestinal wall.